MUSIC EDUCATION OFFERINGS FOR TEACHERS & SCHOOLS

 OPERA IN THE SCHOOLS

 Utah Opera offers free music education programs to public schools and visits every school in the state on a three to five year rotation.
+Our Resident Artists travel throughout the state to perform these in-school presentations and teach students about the art of opera.

-Who wants to be an Opera Star?
+Who Wants to be an Opera Star?

 For elementary school students, “Who Wants to be an OPERA STAR?” is an introduction to the art form of opera through the framework of a television game show.
 The assembly runs as a series of questions and competitions, with four singers in the roles of MC and contestants.
 Studio audience members (the students) will learn about voice types, arias, duets, props and costumes.
 They will also participate in identifying emotions and clapping rhythms in musical selections taken from some of the world’s favorite operas.